tristyb/module.responsive-slider/README.md

 #Tristan's Responsive Slider

-Once upon a time, I worked at Code 7 and made the Joomla modules you know and love.
-Since leaving a year ago they've not received any updates so consider this the spiritual successor.
-It keeps all the simplicity you love but with some new twists.
+A slider module I created to continue the legacy of a popular, older slider I created in the past. __NOW WITH REPEATABLE FIELDS!__ Still includes all the old options you love.